stacktrust/test2/summit2016.md

  * 13:00 Looking to the Future: ARM Client Virtualization and Operating with an Untrusted dom0, *Kyle Temkin*, Assured Information Security

  > As the OpenXT platform has developed and matured, the upstream Xen community has focused on a number of new architectural developments and enhancements—many of which can be used to significantly enhance the OpenXT project.
-This talk explores two separate areas that may significantly shape the future of OpenXT: the development of client virtualization support for ARM platforms, and the potential to leverage new Xen features and disaggregation techniques to significantly improve OpenXT’s security posture
+This talk explores two separate areas that may significantly shape the future of OpenXT: the development of client virtualization support for ARM platforms, and the potential to leverage new Xen features and disaggregation techniques to significantly improve OpenXT’s security posture.

  * 13:30 Display Handlers, *Brendan Kerrigan*, Assured Information Security